ahmedqasim-netizen/Cychat/README.md

 - Python 3.11+ with FastAPI
 - SQLAlchemy (async) for database access
 - SQL Server
-- Redis for pub/sub (optional—falls back to in-memory if unavailable)
 - JWT authentication with bcrypt password hashing
 - Prometheus metrics built-in